Registrationwala

 [Your current address]

 RERA gives two options to house buyers in case of delayed possession.
-First, get the interest on delayed possession or second is to get the complete refund amount along with the interest.
-Delay in the possession of flat and apartment property and allotted is a common occurrence.
+The first option is to get interest on delayed possession.
+The second option is to get the complete refund amount along with the appropriate interest amount.

 • The customer can file a complaint with the adjudicating officer or authority, appointed under the legislation.